UCLA Members

 Lab Alumni

-Nishad Singhi | Research Assistant 2021-2023 | Master’s Student at the University of Tübingen |
+Nishad Singhi | Research Assistant 2021-2023 | PhD student at the Technical University of Darmstadt |

 Jiatong Liu | Research Assistant 2022-2023 | Research Assistant at Uniklink Tübingen |